 - New generations of children is being taught to fear and degrade people named Karen.

 - People are being excluded from groups and public places by "No Karen" signs on stores, restaurants, Facebook groups, and more.

 For many more examples, visit KarenIsMyName.org

 No. It's an individual call to action.
 The goal is simply to spread understanding and support for stopping the Karen meme and to show support for people suffering nameshaming.

 Why don't you change your name?

 Imagine the first time someone spoke your name along with the words "I love you."
 Would it have had the same impact on you if it were someone else's name?

-For most people, their own name is imbued in tradition and love as far back as birth.
-It is an inviolable link between parent and child.
-Plus, as each of us go through life, every social, personal and professional connection we make hinges on our names.
+Your name is hardwired into your brain chemistry.
+And for most people, their name is imbued in tradition and love as far back as birth, an inviolable link between parent and child.
+Plus as we go through life, every social, personal and professional connection we make hinges on our names.